Skip to main content

 Key editor can be used to modify key name, description, make it plural, assign it to filenames, and tweak other attributes.
 To access the Key editor, click on the key name itself:

-Please note that only project admins can access the key editor and it can be globally deactivated in the project settings by adjusting the Allow key editing option and setting it to Disabled.
+Only project admins can edit project translation keys.
+Keys editing can be globally deactivated in the project settings by adjusting the Allow key editing option and setting it to Disabled.

 You can also open the key editor by clicking the Add key button or pressing Ctrl+K on your keyboard.
 In this case, the key editor will contain the default setting values and you will be able to create the new key from scratch.
 Alternatively, you can copy existing keys by using the Duplicate key icon next to the key name, and then adjust only the required fields.